 Current physical copies of newspapers are held in the following locations at the Central Library in Copley Square, are first come, first served:

-- New and Novel (1st floor, Johnson Building) — Today's newspaper issues of the Boston Globe, Boston Herald, New York Times, and USA Today.
+- Delivery Desk (2nd floor, McKim Building) — Today's newspaper issues of the Boston Globe, Boston Herald, New York Times, USA Today, and other current newspapers.

 Kirstein Business Library and Innovation Center (Lower Level, Johnson Building) — C